aarondill/ts-template/README.md

 ## Steps to use:

-1. Clone this repository with `$ git clone https://github.com/aarondill/ts-template <name-for-your-folder>`
+1. Clone this repository with `$ git clone --depth 1 https://github.com/aarondill/ts-template <name-for-your-folder>`
 2. Navigate to the folder you just cloned: `$ cd <name-for-your-folder>`
 3. Run the init script: `$ ./init`